Nexis-Network/homepage/content/docs/introduction/branching.md

 ![development environment branch](/docs/introduction/branching_dev_env.png)

-The following video shows how to create a branch in the Exzo Network Console.
+The following video shows how to create a branch in the Nexis Network Console.
 For step-by-step instructions, see [Create a branch](/docs/manage/branches#create-a-branch).

 <video autoPlay playsInline muted loop width="800" height="600">
   <source type="video/mp4" src="/docs/introduction/create_branch.mp4"/>
 </video>

-You can integrate branching into your development workflows and toolchains using the Exzo Network CLI, API, or GitHub Actions.
-If you use Vercel, you can use the Exzo Network Vercel Integration to create a branch for each preview deployment.
+You can integrate branching into your development workflows and toolchains using the Nexis Network CLI, API, or GitHub Actions.
+If you use Vercel, you can use the Nexis Network Vercel Integration to create a branch for each preview deployment.

 Refer to the following guides for instructions:

 <DetailIconCards>

-<a href="/docs/guides/branching-neon-api" description="Learn how to instantly create and manage branches with the Exzo Network API" icon="transactions">Branching with the Exzo Network API</a>
+<a href="/docs/guides/branching-neon-api" description="Learn how to instantly create and manage branches with the Nexis Network API" icon="transactions">Branching with the Nexis Network API</a>

-<a href="/docs/guides/branching-neon-cli" description="Learn how to instantly create and manage branches with the Exzo Network CLI" icon="cli">Branching with the Exzo Network CLI</a>
+<a href="/docs/guides/branching-neon-cli" description="Learn how to instantly create and manage branches with the Nexis Network CLI" icon="cli">Branching with the Nexis Network CLI</a>

-<a href="/docs/guides/branching-github-actions" description="Automate branching with Exzo Network's GitHub Actions for branching" icon="split-branch">Branching with GitHub Actions</a>
+<a href="/docs/guides/branching-github-actions" description="Automate branching with Nexis Network's GitHub Actions for branching" icon="split-branch">Branching with GitHub Actions</a>

-<a href="/docs/guides/branching-neon-api" description="Connect your Vercel project and create a branch for each preview deployment" icon="split-branch">The Exzo Network Vercel Integration</a>
+<a href="/docs/guides/branching-neon-api" description="Connect your Vercel project and create a branch for each preview deployment" icon="split-branch">The Nexis Network Vercel Integration</a>

 </DetailIconCards>